mkrzesinski/HomeAssignmentKrzesinski/README.md

 > - Extendability (there are talks of adding the same test to azure devops or Gitlab)<br><br>
 > Guidelines:<br>
-> - Project Management: Utilize Maven or an equivalent tool to manage your project, including dependencies, build processes, and testing configuration
+> - Project Management: Utilizes Maven or an equivalent tool to manage your project, including dependencies, build processes, and testing configuration
-> - Testing: Employ TestNG or an equivalent to create a comprehensive suite of tests that ensure your application functions as expected under various scenarios.
+> - Testing: Employs TestNG or an equivalent to create a comprehensive suite of tests that ensure your application functions as expected under various scenarios.
-> - Concurrency: Implement concurrency in your application to improve performance and efficiency, particularly when dealing with external API requests.<br><br>
+> - Concurrency: Implements concurrency in your application to improve performance and efficiency, particularly when dealing with external API requests.<br><br>
-> Submission:<br>
-Please create and share a github repository with your assignment solution in the solution add a readme file describing how can we use the project in order to verify working

 ## Test framework <a id="testframework"></a>